aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 - Devnet: https://faucet.devnet.aptoslabs.com
 - Testnet: https://faucet.testnet.aptoslabs.com

-### Calling the faucet: JS / TS
+### Calling the faucet: JavaScript / TypeScript
-If you're building a client in JS / TS, you should make use of the [@aptos-labs/aptos-faucet-client](https://www.npmjs.com/package/@aptos-labs/aptos-faucet-client) package.
+If you are building a client in JavaSscript or TypeScript, you should make use of the [@aptos-labs/aptos-faucet-client](https://www.npmjs.com/package/@aptos-labs/aptos-faucet-client) package.
 This client is generated based on the OpenAPI spec published by the faucet service.

 Example use:
 ```typescript